-Each day people who study the weather (they are called meteorologists) tell us what the weather will be like in the place that we live.
+Each day scientists who study weather (they are called meteorologists) tell us what the weather will be like in the place that we live.
 This is a weather forecast.

-They tell us what the temperature will be (Hot or cold)
+what the temperature will be (hot or cold)

 These symbols can be used to tell us what the weather will be like: